Fredler Christophe

-Fredler Christophe (born 11 January 2002) is a Haitian professional footballer who plays as a midfielder for French Championnat National 3 team Strasbourg B and the Haiti national team.
+Fredler Christophe (born 11 January 2002) is a Haitian professional footballer who plays as a midfielder for French Championnat National 2 club Épinal.

 Club career

-A former youth academy player of Exafoot, Christophe joined French club Strasbourg ahead of 2019–20 season.
+A former youth academy player of Exafoot, Christophe joined French club Strasbourg ahead of the 2019–20 season.
+On 17 July 2023, he joined Châteauroux on a season long loan deal.

+In August 2024, Christophe joined Épinal.
+After leaving the club in June 2025, he re-joined Épinal in October 2025.

 International career

 Christophe has represented Haiti at different youth levels.
 He was captain of Haiti under-17 team at 2019 CONCACAF U-17 Championship and 2019 FIFA U-17 World Cup.

 In May 2019, Christophe was named in Haiti's 40-man preliminary squad for 2019 CONCACAF Gold Cup.
 He made his international debut on 1 September 2021 in a 6–1 friendly match defeat against Bahrain.